-When naming documents, use hyphens to separate words to make your files more easily discoverable.
+When naming documents, use kebab-case to separate words to make your files more easily discoverable.

 A file name without spaces means that the search engine doesn't know where one word ends and the other one begins.
 This means that searching for 'monthly' or 'report' might not find this document.